yadaguru/yadaguru-app/README.md

  * `gulp build` to build all styles, scripts and HTML files.
  * `gulp watch` to watch for changes and enable BrowserSync.

-##Reprovisioning the API Dev Server Database
- * Upon running `vagrant up` for the first time, the database will provision itself, by running the sql commands in `/api-dev/provision.sql`.
- To re-provision the database, run `vagrant up --provision`.

 ##Contributing

- * Please fork the repo, checkout the `development` and create a feature branch from there.
+ * Please fork the repo, checkout the `master` branch and create a feature branch from there.
- * Please make all PR against the `development` branch.
+ * Please make all PR against the `master` branch.